openflighthpc/cloud-cost-reporter/README.md

 The point at which tags are added does not affect the data pulled from the Azure API.
 As long as the resources that you want to analyse have the tag, the detail objects associated with that resource will be queried.

+In order to run the application, an app and service principal must be created in Azure Active Directory (see https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal for more details).
+The app must have at least `Reader` level permissions given to it in the subscription you with to use it in via the `Access control (IAM)` blade.

 Azure projects require the following details to be obtained prior to project creation:

 - Directory (tenant) ID